kjpgit/vilark/README.md

 ## Installation Instructions

 Installing on Linux, Mac, or WSL2 is simple.
-The `build.sh` script will automatically download the .Net 8 SDK to compile ViLark to a single-file executable with native code (GC, but no JIT).
+The `build.sh` script will automatically download the .Net 8 SDK to compile Vilark to a single-file executable with native code (GC, but no JIT).

 After building, you can completely remove the .Net SDK to free up space.